mohammadtzs/BaseWebApp/README.md

 Today, we’ll get you up and running with a basic web application that you’ll then be able to build off of.
 But first, there are a few accounts you’ll need to set up and technologies you’ll need to install on your computer.

-## Part One: Getting the code on your machine
+## Part One: Getting the code on your machine.

 #### 1. Install the tools:
 - [ ] Create a <a href="https://signup.heroku.com/" target="_blank">Heroku account</a> (Make sure to set your primary language as "Node")